EttusResearch/ettus-pybombs/README.md

 ## Using these recipes

-There different types of recipes:
+There are different types of recipes:

 - Package recipes
 - Prefix recipes